It’s part of every woman’s innate nature to desire beauty. Creating beauty, on the other hand, is not necessarily every woman’s forte.

 Why hold onto items you can’t use or don’t like when someone else needs them?

 Many of us were raised by a generation who endured the Great Depression.
-We were taught to hold on to things in case we lost everything like they did.
-I have lost “everything” a few times in my life, and yet I survived.
-And it was not because I stocked up on food and clothing!
+We were taught to hold on to things in case we lost everything, like they did.
+I have lost “everything” a few times in my life, and yet I survived–and not because I stocked up on food and clothing!
 God has replenished my loss and if I ever return to that place of need, I believe He will come through for me again.
 In the mean time, I choose to live in the moment.
 Which, when it comes to my kitchen or my closet, means only keeping or purchasing that which I need and like (not to be confused with need OR like, because–especially when it comes to clothes–there are plenty of things that I like but do not need or are not my style!).

 How about you?
 Is your closet like your kitchen?
 Are either of them full of outdated, unwanted, unusable items?
 Or perhaps there are some exotic ingredients that you bought for a one-time meal (or a formal outfit for a special event) and the left-overs are crowding your space making you feel stifled?

 If this is you, I encourage you to start weeding.
 Simplify your choices and significantly lower your stress.
 For more information on how to create a confident closet, please visit my website or contact me today.
 If you have attempted to do this many times and yet you struggle with getting rid of a few “favorite” items (even though you do not wear them!)
 I have a great new trick to help you with that.
-I will be sharing this tip as an introduction to my new bog-day, so be watching for future Confident Beauty Blogs on Saturdays.
+I will be sharing this tip as an introduction to my new blog-day, so be watching for future Confident Beauty Blogs on Saturdays.
 See you in a few days!

 Catrina Welch is an inspirational author and speaker whose passion is empowering women and girls to BE and LET BE.
 Her expertise as a cosmetologist, image consultant and Biblical life-coach, as well as her personal experiences with abandonment and grief make her message relatable to anyone dealing with rejection, betrayal or loss.